gdgd009xcd/AutoMacroBuilderForZAP/README.md

 ## AutoMacrobuilder for OWASP ZAPROXY.

 AutoMacro Builder is an extension of ZAPROXY.
 You can test applications that need to access pages in a specific order, such as shopping carts or registration of member information.
 This Extension records the http request sequence of the web application, tracks the anti-CSRF token and session cookies, and can tests it by ZAPROXY tools(ActiveScan).
+To summarize the above, this addon can build multistep request sequence without scripting, and can use them with tool such as scanners or manual request on ZAPROXY.

 ![LANG](https://img.shields.io/github/languages/top/gdgd009xcd/AutoMacroBuilderForZAP)
 ![LICENSE](https://img.shields.io/github/license/gdgd009xcd/AutoMacroBuilderForZAP)